alexseong/Capstone_Project_CanYouKickIt/README.md

 <img src="img/Capstone_CanYouKickIt_imgs.002.png" align="middle"/>

 # Data Collection
 I leveraged the dataset from  https://webrobots.io/kickstarter-datasets/ and enhanced this by scraping more features from Kickstarter.com.
 Data was cleaned using Python's Pandas package and stored in MongoDB.
 This dataset contains 80,000 projects between 2013-2016.
-An example of the campaign features scraped is shown below.
+An example of some of the campaign features scraped is shown below.

 <img src="img/Capstone_CanYouKickIt_imgs.003.png" align="middle"/>